Kate Moloney

 Kate Moloney is an Australian netballer who plays for the Melbourne Vixens in the Suncorp Super Netball league.
 As of April 2017, she is the captain of the Vixens.
 Moloney made her domestic league netball debut for the Vixens in 2013 and was appointed captain of the team four years later.
 She made her debut for the Australian national netball team in 2017, going on to be selected in the Australian Diamonds squad for the 2018/19 international season.
-Kate has represented her country on 48 occasions.
+Kate has represented her country on 51 occasions.

 She also captained the 2017 Australian Fast5 team in Melbourne.

-Moloney is currently studying a Master of Business (Sport Management) at Deakin University.
-She has previously completed a Bachelors degree in Exercise and Health Science from Australian Catholic University.

 Early life

 Moloney grew up in the Melbourne suburb of Diamond Creek.
 She was educated at Sacred Heart Primary School in Diamond Creek, before attending secondary school at Catholic Ladies College in Eltham.
 She played junior netball for Sacred Heart Netball Club in the Nillumbik Force Netball Association.